zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/authorization/enable.md

 You will now need to apply the change to update the Stork deployment and the Portworx DaemonSet.
 Wait until the update is complete and all pods are ready with `1/1`.

+## Upgrading to Authorization enabled

+Prior to 2.6, users must be certain that all [PVCs have user tokens secrets](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/authorization/manage) associated with them.
+If this is not the case, Kubernetes users will not be able to use any Portworx PVCs or create new ones.
+This means that in order to upgrade to `auth enabled` without any disruption, the admin must add token secrets to all PVCs.

+Starting with Portworx 2.6+, upgrading from `auth disabled` to `auth enabled` will not cause any issues for Kubernetes end users.
+This is because the [system guest role](/concepts/authorization/overview#guest-access) will allow Kubernetes users to create and use [public volumes](/concepts/authorization/overview#public-volumes).
+However, users are encouraged to make their volumes private by adding authorization to their PVCs.

+Once the admin has ensured all necessary volumes are private and users are comfortable with PX Security, the [guest role may be disabled](/reference/cli/role/#disabling-the-system-guest-role) to tighten security even further.